Y0Coss/docs-fork/pages/hosted_private_cloud/hosted_private_cloud_powered_by_vmware/vcd_network_concepts/guide.en-us.md

 |Public VCF as-a-Service Advanced |              ✅              |      -       |
 |Public VCF as-a-Service Premium  |              ✅               |       ✅       |

-Here we see that only the advanced networking and security features within Public VCF as-a-Service on OVHcloud are available in the **Advanced and Premium** offers.
+Here we see that only the advanced networking and security features within Public VCF as-a-Service are available in the **Advanced and Premium** offers.

 ///